joomlatools/joomlatools-framework-activities/README.md

 # Activities Component for Joomlatools Framework

-This is a re-usable component for logging and exposing activity streams.
-This component is built on top of [Joomlatools Framework](https://github.com/joomlatools/joomlatools-framework) and may be used standalone or as the backbone of a more advanced activities application.
+This is a re-usable component for logging and exposing activity streams for [Joomlatools Framework].

 ## Activities API